Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Secure alternatives to Google Authenticator

 If you are using Google Authenticator for TOTP two-factor authentication (2FA), there are better open source alternatives available.
-By making the switch to a non-Google owned authenticator app, you are removing a crucial piece of your online security from the reaches of the tech giant.
+By making the switch to a non-Google-owned authenticator app, you are removing a crucial piece of your online security from the reach of the tech giant.

-There are a number of great options you can choose from depending on your device of choice.
-For both iOS and Android, FreeOTP is an free and open source authenticator app which is developed by Red Hat.
+There are a number of great options you can choose from, depending on your device of choice.
+For both iOS and Android, FreeOTP is a free and open source authenticator app that is developed by Red Hat.

 For desktop computers, most password managers also offer support for authenticator codes.